Skip to content

 Installing Free-Threaded Python

-To install a free-threaded CPython interpreter, you can either use a pre-built binary or build CPython from source.
-The former is quickest to get started with.
-Building from source is not too difficult either though, and in case you hit a bug that may involve CPython itself then you may want to build from source.
+Building from source is straightforward too.
+If you hit a bug that may involve CPython itself then you may want to build from source.

 Note

-For any of these options, please check after the install succeeds that you have a pip version that is recent enough (>=24.1), and upgrade it if that isn't the case.
-Older pip versions will select wheels with the cp313 tag (binary-incompatible) rather than the cp313t tag.
+You should have a recent pip version (>=24.1).
+Upgrade it if that isn't the case.
+Older pip versions will select incompatible wheels with the cp313 tag (binary-incompatible) rather than the cp313t tag (compatible).

 As a packager, what should I name the package and interpreter?